JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 ------------------------------------------------------------------------

 So we've looked at individual seasons but who is the Premier League's all-time greatest Robin Hood, i.e. the team with the highest average 'Hoodability' score?
-A cursory look reveals it's Blackpool -- in fact, they're THE only Robin Hood team:
+A cursory look reveals it's Blackpool -- in fact, they're THE only true Robin Hood team:

 <!-- html to show R code -->
 <a id="displayText" href="javascript:toggle(9);" markdown="1">